 Figure 40 contains the estimated maximum development potential inclusive of the redevelopment options for the Beacon/Groveton CBC.
 The estimate does not include additional development potential under a scenario where Metrorail is extended to this area in the future.
-Additional development potential associated with a Metrorail station will be reevaluated in coordination with the execution of a funding agreement to design and build the Metrorail extension.
-Prior to any implementation of Metrorail levels of development, a corridor-wide transportation analysis assuming these Metrorail levels of development should be completed.
+Additional development potential of approximately 1.8 million square feet associated with a Metrorail station will be implemented when a corridor-wide transportation analysis is completed, coordinated with the Virginia Department of Transportation, and a Full Funding Grant Agreement or a comparable funding agreement to design and build the Metrorail extension is executed.